1. About Qualtrics

 In the GDPR, pseudonymisation is defined as “the processing of personal data in such a way that the data can no longer be attributed to a specific data subject without the use of additional information.”
 When pseudonymising a dataset, it is important to store the dataset and the additional information separately.
 Identifying information is stored outside Qualtrics, reducing the privacy risk for data subjects.
-This procedure is especially recommended for research with sensitive personal data.
+This procedure is especially recommended for research with special categories of personal data.
 Contact your local division administrator to assist you with pseudonimysing your data processing in Qualtrics.

 Pseudonymisation is not the same as anonymisation.
-In contrast with anonymised data, pseudonymised data can still be linked with the identifiable data.
+In contrast with anonymised data, pseudonymised data can still be linked to the identifiable data.
 So re-identification remains possible.
 Pseudonymised data are categorised as personal data and compliance with the GDPR is required.